zio/zio-protoquill/README.md

   - Hopefully it will be possible to share this code from Quill 3 in the future.
  - Build and release functionality

-### Media

-For further information, watch:
- - [ScQuilL Sessions - Quill, Dotty, and Macros](https://www.youtube.com/watch?v=0PSg__PPjY8&list=PLqky8QybCVQYNZY_MNJpkjFKT-dAdHQDX) - A tutorial on developing Dotty-Quill from scratch (covers quoting, liftables, and liftables).
- - [Quill, Dotty, And The Awesome Power of 'Inline'](https://www.youtube.com/watch?v=SmBpGkIsJIU) - Many examples of new things that can be done with this library that cannot be done with standard Quill.